Changelog Command

 • --include-prerelease - Include pre-release versions (beta, alpha, RC, etc.)

-Two Modes of Operation
+Three Modes of Operation

-Inside a Project (Git-Based)
+Single Package, Inside a Project (Git-Based)

 When you run the command inside a git repository with lock files: